the-draupnir-project/draupnir-documentation/docs/governance/ethical-values.md

 ## Empowerment

 We build pathways for others to follow us through as equals.
-We reject systems that allow the parties to control or extract from others.
+We reject systems that allow parties to control or extract from others.

 ## Accountability